 🔼Etymology of the name Tekoa

-The name Tekoa is identical to the word תקוע (taqoa), meaning trumpet, but both Fuerst's Hebrew & Chaldee lexicon to the Old Testament and BDB Theological Dictionary deem a connection "dubious".
+The name Tekoa is identical to the word תקוע (taqoa'), meaning trumpet, but both Fuerst's Hebrew & Chaldee lexicon to the Old Testament and BDB Theological Dictionary deem a connection "dubious".
 The prophet Jeremiah, however, feels free to play with it: "...now blow a trumpet in Tekoa...!"
 (6:1).
-Most scholars agree, however, that the name Tekoa has to do with the root-verb תקע (taqa'), meaning to bring forth a sudden sound:
+Most scholars agree, however, that the name Tekoa has to do with the verb תקע (taqa'), meaning to bring forth a sudden force:

 The verb תקע (taqa') means to blow, clap or strike; to produce a sudden and brief burst of force.
 Noun תקע (teqa') means a blast or sudden sound (of a horn).
 Noun תקוע (taqoa') means trumpet.